michyking/global_store_sales_report/README.md

 These findings suggest that copiers are more expensive to ship than tables and machines.
 This could be due to a number of factors, such as the weight and dimensions of copiers, the need for special packaging to protect them from damage during shipping, and the use of specialized shipping carriers.

-**3. Compare Nigeria profitability in respect to other African countries while investigating the result.**
+**3. Compare Nigeria's profitability in respect to other African countries while investigating the result.**

 ![](img/q3.jpg)

 The chart shows the profits of different African countries in 2014.
 Most countries had a positive profit, but three had a negative profit.
 South Africa had the highest profit, followed by Morocco, Egypt, and the Democratic Republic of Congo.
 Senegal, Algeria, Tanzania, Ghana, Sudan, Cote d'Ivoire, and Mozambique also had positive profits, but lower than the top four.
 Nigeria had the biggest negative profit, followed by Zimbabwe and Uganda.
 These three countries were underperforming compared to the rest of the continent.

-In other to acertain the causes of Nigeria's underperformance, we investigated the quantities demanded, average shipping cost and average discount rate paying close attention to know Nigerian performance there.
+In other to ascertain the causes of Nigeria's underperformance, we investigated the quantities demanded, average shipping cost and average discount rate paying close attention to know Nigerian performance there.

 **Quantities Demanded**